mathjax/MathJax-docs/web/actions.rst

 it can be used outside of the :js:meth:`ready()` function.
 You must be careful, however, that MathJax is loaded before you try to use it.
-For example, if you use :attr:`defer` or :attr:`async` attributes on the script tag that laods MathJax, then you need to be sure your code that uses :js:meth:`MathJax.startup.promise` doesn't run until after MathJax has been loaded.
+For example, if you use :attr:`defer` or :attr:`async` attributes on the script tag that loads MathJax, then you need to be sure your code that uses :js:meth:`MathJax.startup.promise` doesn't run until after MathJax has been loaded.